Rllyyy/Internet-Check/README.md

 # Advanced Settings

 These settings allow to the advanced user to further change certain aspects of the application.
 Applying incorrect or incomplete settings may prevent the application from running.
-AdvancedSettings.xml lives inside the AppData folder and can be edited by any editor (notepad, notepad++ or VSCode).
+AdvancedSettings.xml lives inside the AppData folder and can be edited by any editor (e.g. notepad, notepad++ or VSCode).
 For the exact file location read "Where are the program files saved?" in the FAQ.

 <!--Servers-->